Best When I Work Alternatives: 8 Better Options

 Maybe your bill climbed once you added time tracking.
 Maybe the team only needs scheduling + clock-in, not another platform with features nobody touches.
 Maybe you're comparing When I Work against 7shifts, Deputy, or Homebase and just want the better fit.

-This page is built around that decision: which alternatives beat When I Work on price, time tracking, and day-to-day usability for small teams in 2026.
+So this guide keeps the comparison focused on the things that usually matter most: price, time tracking, mobile usability, and whether the tool fits a small team in 2026.
 I cover the full breakdown in my When I Work review.

 Here's what I found.